blog

 Start with a monitoring policy:

-Use first to collect data, then move to or once legitimate send paths are aligned.
+Use p=none first to collect data, then move to quarantine or reject once legitimate send paths are aligned.

 DMARC prerequisites for SES